nonsenton/.rcfiles/README.md

-gepository contains linux rc .files used for daily work
+repository contains linux rc .files used for daily work